jezura777/allegro5_msvc_example/README.md

 # Example C project of allegro5 that is prepared to compile with MSVC

 You can compile and run the program from x64 Native tools cmd by copying and running this sequence of commands from the example project file root.
-The example android compatible can't be compiled by MSVC to target android for that you need android studio have look at [allegro android app template](https://github.com/jezura777/liballeg-android-app-template)

 ```bat
 cl.exe .\src\main.c /I .\include\ .\lib\*.lib                       & :: Compiles the src/main.c with includes from include/ and all .lib from lib/
 move main.exe bin\                                                  & :: Moves the main.exe to bin/main.exe the main.exe must be in bin/ because all the .dll that are there but if you installed allegro for mingw and the .dll's are in the PATH then you can run the main.exe from whereever you want